sunpochin/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is 32x32.
 * The number of unique classes/labels in the data set is 43.

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Exploratory Visualization: (Include an exploratory visualization of the dataset.)

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is showing that all ID has some datas, zero data count could affect accuracy.
+And the distributions are all right skewed.

+![alt text][vis-image1]
+![alt text][vis-image2]
+![alt text][vis-image3]
+![alt text][vis-image4]
+![alt text][vis-image5]
-![alt text][image1]
+![alt text][vis-image6]

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
+#### 1. Preprocessing: ( Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.) )

 As a first step, I decided to convert the images to grayscale because ...